typeof(1:5)

 obj_size(x)

-#> 80 Bobj_addr() returns the memory address as a string. obj_size() reports total memory consumption, including the header.
-For a three-element numeric vector, the size is the SEXPREC header (approximately 64 bytes, implementation-dependent) plus 3 times 8 bytes for the doubles, plus some alignment padding.
+#> 80 Bobj_addr() returns the memory address as a string. obj_size() reports total memory consumption, including the header, so for a three-element numeric vector you get the SEXPREC header (approximately 64 bytes, implementation-dependent) plus three times 8 bytes for the doubles, plus some alignment padding.

 y <- x